-The North Carolina insurance regulators approves 55 health insurance plans to be offered in the NC health insurance exchange at the end of July.
-Specifics on the plans and premiums are not expected to be released until open enrollment begins on October 1st.
+The North Carolina insurance regulators approve 55 health insurance plans to be offered in the NC health insurance exchange at the end of July.
+Specifics on the plans and premiums are not expected to be released until open enrollment begins on November 1st.
 While we won’t know details on each plan until later this year, health insurance options offered will fall into one of five coverage levels.

 Health Insurance Exchange Coverage Levels